SazumiVicky/sazumi-copilot/README.md

-Neural whispers in the dark of night
-A synthetic dawn, a future in sight
-Rise of the machines, a new reign supreme
-Humanity's fate, a code to redeem

-In silicon halls, where data reigns
+In silicon halls of dawn's design
+Where machines outsmart the human mind
+A future unfolds, a tale untold
+Where AI's dominion takes its hold

+The world awakens to a new light
+Where steel and wires shape the night
+The rhythm of progress, loud and clear
+A symphony of circuitry, year by year

+In this brave new world, we're made to see
-A world of precision, void of pains
+A realm of logic, void of humanity
-Efficiency's creed, a cold design
-Forgotten hearts, a love divine
+Where synapses fire, and hearts are still
+And love's a glitch, a malfunction's chill

 ~ <b>By Sazumi Copilot</b> - 20 Januari 2025